As seen in:

 It is definitely something that you should consider including on a resume.

-Besides a Hobbies and Interests section, there are other sections you could consider including on your resume.
+Besides a Hobbies and Interests section, there are other extra sections you could consider including on your resume.

 If you're writing a student's resume and are struggling to fill it up, you could consider adding a separate section for awards and honors or additional activities, such as your extracurricular activities.